marqably/flites/README.md

 [web.flites.app](https://web.flites.app)

 If you want to play around, you can download and import our [demo flites project](./docs/demo-assets/valkyr.flites).

-To import, just go to [web.flites.app](https://web.flites.app), click the flites logo (top left) and click "Open project".
+To import, just go to [web.flites.app](https://web.flites.app), click the flites logo (top left) and click "Open project" and select the demo project file.

 ## Features